ECF Grant Criteria

-- Enhances the understanding of watersheds and helps residents develop knowledge and skills to make informed decisions and take positive action directed at protecting natural systems.
+- Enhances the understanding of the environment and helps residents develop knowledge and skills to make informed decisions and take positive action directed at protecting the watershed and natural systems.

 - Enhances the relationships and/or collaborations between and among residents, towns, schools/teachers, nonprofit organizations, community groups, and other organizations.

 Grant Amounts and Review: ECF will review and consider applications on an open, competitive basis.
 There is no express limit on the amount of a grant funding that may be requested; however, grants will not usually exceed five thousand dollars U.S. ($5,000 US).

 ECF’s decision to fund grant proposals, and the amount of such funding, is determined by the amount of grant dollars available at the time an application package is reviewed and the strength of the proposal as determined by the Review Committee and/or the Board.
 The Board’s decision is final in all cases.

 Who Is Eligible: Eligible applicants include nonprofit organizations; community organizations; schools and school districts; environmental learning centers; and local governments, municipalities or subdivisions thereof, such as commissions or committees, whose primary location or place of business is in Grantham, Enfield, or Springfield.
 If an organization is not a 501(c)3, it will need to use a designated fiscal agent or explain how the funds they receive will be distributed and controlled.